LunarG/VulkanTools/vkconfig/vkconfig.md

 This is typically done by enabling the "Apply only to the selected list of Vulkan applications" check box.
 <p align="center"><img src="https://github.com/LunarG/VulkanTools/blob/master/vkconfig/images/only_list.png" /></p>

-However, if this is not working it might be because the *Vulkan Loader* on the system is too old.
-Version 1.2.141 or newer of the Vulkan Loader is required.
+If this is not working, it's likely that the *Vulkan Loader* on the system is too old.
+Version 1.2.141 or newer of the *Vulkan Loader* is required.
 Update the *Vulkan Loader* by installing the latest *[Vulkan Runtime](https://vulkan.lunarg.com/sdk/home)* to enable this feature.

-### 2/ How my local vk_layer_settings.txt file interacts with Vulkan Configurator override?
+### 2/ How does my application vk_layer_settings.txt file interacts with Vulkan Configurator?

-When Vulkan Configurator is used to override layers, the local vk_layer_settings.txt file is ignored.
+When *Vulkan Configurator is used to override layers, the local `vk_layer_settings.txt` file is ignored.

-### 3/ How environment variables settings interact with Vulkan Configurator?
+### 3/ How do environment variables settings interact with Vulkan Configurator?

-The short answer is that environment variables and Vulkan Configurator layers settings are mutually exclusive and the interaction between both is undefined.
+The short answer is that environment variables and *Vulkan Configurator* layers settings are mutually exclusive and the interaction between both is undefined.

-This is because the interaction between environment variables and Vulkan Configuration layers settings are handled by the layers directly so the responsability of the layers developers.
+This is because the interaction between environment variables and *Vulkan* Configuration layers settings are handled by the layers directly so the responsability of the layers developers.

 We are working on defining layers development conventions to resolve this issue properly but in the meantime we highly recommend to use exclusively either environment variables or Vulkan Configurator.

 --------------
 ## Roadmap

-- Use Private Settings Layer Extension new APIs categorize settings and allow layers by developers integration of settings in vkconfig https://github.com/KhronosGroup/Vulkan-ValidationLayers/pull/1920
+- Use Private Settings Layer Extension new APIs to categorize settings and allow layers by developers integration of settings in vkconfig https://github.com/KhronosGroup/Vulkan-ValidationLayers/pull/1920
 - Improve the layer settings representation and organization.
 - Full coverage of [VK_EXT_debug_utils](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VK_EXT_debug_utils.html) for message filtering.
-- Refactor the loader to replace `vk_layer_settings.txt` and `VkLayer_override.json` by json files generated by `Vulkan Configurator`.
+- Refactor the loader to replace `vk_layer_settings.txt` and `VkLayer_override.json` by `JSON` files generated by `Vulkan Configurator`.
 	- Global layers overriding file is placed in `VulkanLayerManager` directory.
 	- Local layers overriding file / selected Vulkan application is placed the application directory.
-- Add full command line arguments to use `Vulkan Configurator` features and add a test framework.
+- Add full command line arguments to use *Vulkan Configurator* features and add a test framework.
-- Add a test to check Vulkan is working fine on the machine and display the review in the log at Vulkan Configurator start up.
 - Improve layer ordering representation and accuracy.
-- Add Import and export of layers configurations.
 - Add multiple command line arguments and environment variables per application.
 - Add a search field for the launcher log area and button to open the launcher log file, make it possible to browse the log.
-- Make vkconfig a service to add an icon in the taskbar when running.
+- Make *Vulkan Configurator* a service to add an icon in the taskbar when running.
-- Add a dedicated Vulkan Configurator layer to capture all the debug messages directly.
 - Add display of a detailed description of each layer.
-- Add preferences to customize Vulkan Configurator UI.
+- Add preferences to customize *Vulkan Configurator* UI.
 - Add a reset to default menu entry
 - Add a reset configurations context menu to reset a single configuration to default
+- Make Custom Layer Paths in the layer window should be per configuration settings.

 --------------
 ## Known Issues